NotFluffyGames/NoFluffDI/README.md

 My first inspirations were reading about the term <a href="https://blog.ploeh.dk/2014/06/10/pure-di/">Pure-DI</a> and <a href="https://github.com/gustavopsantos/Reflex">Reflex</a>, another DI framework which also prioritized performance improvements and inspired many of my designs and after using it a bit I was convienced simpler more performant frameworks then Zenject can be created.

-The main design pillar of NoFluffDI, differentiating it from the other frameworks is not using reflection at all.
+The main design pillar of NoFluffDI, differentiating it from the other frameworks is <b>not using reflection</b> at all.

-This allowed me to kill 3 birds with 1 stone:
+<b>This allowed me to kill 3 birds with 1 stone:</b>

 ### - Gain performance boost
 Reflection is known to be slow in general and in order to automatically inject dependencies in the scene, it's required to iterate and reflect on every component in the scene after every scene load, whether it has dependencies requiring injection or not.